 El Paso Public Library offers more than 300 classes in over 14 locations.
 They focus on assisting adults who want to improve their English language skills, expand their digital literacy, acquire a GED, and take steps toward U.S. citizenship.
 “Libraries are in a rare position to get to know their communities and learn what issues mean the most to them,” says Mack.
 “As we looked at what our community needed, we determined that Gale’s Career Online High School (COHS) would be a valuable and beneficial resource.”
 She also indicated that the national overhaul of the GED program played a major role in how the library leadership thought about the option of adding COHS.
 After two years of supporting the revamped GED program, they saw a steep decline in people taking and passing the test.
 This inspired Mack to find an alternative for people who want to earn a high school diploma from an accredited program and complete coursework at their own pace.Career Online High School is an 18-credit program taken online with the support of an academic coach who monitors the student’s progress and helps keep them on track.
 Not only do graduates earn an accredited high school diploma and career certificate, they learn vital job skills and develop a career portfolio.
 When adults finish the program, they are prepared to enter the workforce—or continue on to post-secondary education.
 Students are given up to 18 months to complete the program, with the average being 10 months, and they can transfer in previously earned high school credits.

 When the opportunity came to add COHS to their program offerings, Mack wondered how the cost would balance with the overall value.
-“When you start to look at what this [diploma] really means for people in terms of their life and in terms of what they are able to give back to the community—no one can argue that it isn’t a benefit,” says Mack.
+“When you start to look at what this [program] really means for people in terms of their life and in terms of what they are able to give back to the community—no one can argue that it isn’t a benefit,” says Mack.
 “It is a way for the city and its libraries to play a role in creating change that will last,” she adds.
 El Paso is a young community, meaning that people are going to be in the workforce for a very long time.
 Having a high school diploma increases their earning potential and provides a pathway forward into higher education.
 As an institution, the library realized that money spent on scholarships is well worth the investment due to the long-term financial and societal benefits it brings to the community.

 Any reservations the EPPL had about adding COHS dissipated when they learned other library systems had taken this big step.
 At the time they were evaluating the program, 67 libraries had already implemented COHS, including the states of New Jersey, Florida, and California, and libraries in Los Angeles and San Diego were already graduating students.
 “Those places who had some of the same challenges in terms of educational attainment and a growing population had certainly done their investigation and taken a leap, which helped to solidify those [stakeholders] who may have had doubts about this program and accreditation,” says Mack.